5 Small business ideas to start with low investment for 2026

 3. Make use of email marketing.
 Collect email addresses from people who visit your website or social media pages, then send out periodic newsletters or promotional offers.

-5. Learn the principles of search engine optimization (SEO).
-This means making sure your website and content are optimized for the search engines through strategic keyword placement so that you can rank higher in organic search results.
+5. Search engine optimization (SEO).
+This means making sure your website and content are optimized for the search engines through on-page SEO so that you can rank higher in organic search results.

 6. Don’t forget about word-of-mouth marketing.
 This is the oldest and one of the most powerful marketing tools available, and it doesn’t cost anything to get started.
 As they say, a good product speaks for itself, and word-of-mouth is a testimony to the success of any brand.